-Used to recharge hydrogen fuel cell cars, the station is operated by industrial gases company BOC, a member of The Linde Group, at the Honda manufacturing facility in Swindon.
+Used to refuel hydrogen-powered cars, the station is operated by industrial gases company BOC, a member of The Linde Group, at the Honda manufacturing facility in Swindon.
 The venture is the result of a partnership between Honda, BOC and economic development company Forward Swindon.

-Signs Express were tasked with the design and specification of a complex screen to hide the mechanics of the station which included a compressor, a heat exchanger and associated pipework fitted behind the customer dispenser.
-The housing also needed to accommodate a large 180o opening gate in order to gain access to supply the low pressure hydrogen bottles.
+Signs Express were tasked with the design and specification of a complex screen to hide the mechanics of the station which included a compressor, a heat exchanger and associated pipe work fitted behind the fuel dispenser.
+A large 180o opening gate provides access to the hydrogen cylinders.
 Steel and aluminium were used throughout to minimise fire risk.
-Commenting on the work, BOC project engineer Chris Chisholm said, “It was a pleasure to work with Signs Express and their advice was gratefully received.”

-“We provided a complete service from surveying the site, design and specification of materials and manufacturing and a full installation service within a tight timeframe for the national launch of the site on 20th September.
-The completed work has a dual purpose – safety and security with the addition of promotional graphics to advertise the businesses behind the initiative.”
+The project was technically challenging as the owner of Signs Express Sheffield, Steve Morris, explains; “We provided a complete service from surveying the site, design and specification of materials as well as manufacture and a full installation service within a tight timeframe – everything had to be ready for the official opening on 20th September.
+The finished station has a dual purpose – safe and secure fuel dispensing with the addition of promotional graphics to advertise the businesses behind the initiative.”

 Steve continued, “Spanning 15m long, 1m wide and 2.4m high, accuracy in installation was crucial to the success of the project.
-Graphics application was completed off site and as the design runs continuously across a number of panels, there was no margin for error in order for the graphics to register perfectly when installed.
-Because of constraints surrounding the fuelling machinery and a canopy above the station, the fixing of panels and supporting structure had to be absolutely in line with our drawings and specifications for a flush finish in all directions.
-A great deal of thanks go to my skilled sign makers who seized the opportunity to demonstrate their expertise in this demanding but very rewarding project.”
+Graphics application was completed offsite but since the design runs continuously across a number of panels there was no margin for error: the graphics had to register perfectly when installed.
+The fixing of panels and supporting structure had to be absolutely in line with our drawings and specifications for a flush finish in all directions.
+A great deal of thanks go to my skilled sign makers who responded to the challenge of this demanding but very rewarding project.”

-The new fuelling station is open to anyone using or developing hydrogen-powered vehicles and looks and takes the same time to refuel as conventional filling stations and does not have the short battery life constraints of electric vehicles.
+The new refuelling station is open to anyone using or developing hydrogen-powered vehicles.
+It looks like a conventional petrol station and a car takes about the same time to fill.
 Hydrogen has huge potential as a sustainable transport fuel, creating no emissions other than water vapour.

-Ideally located half way along the M4 between London and Swansea, the Swindon station is the first public fuelling station in the UK.
-As a fully operational, commercial scale station using tested technology, its only a matter of time before the station is replicated in other locations across the country to encourage the more widespread take-up of hydrogen powered transport.
+Located half way along the M4 between London and Swansea, the Swindon station is the first open-access refuelling station in the UK.
+As a fully operational, commercial scale station using tested technology, it is only a matter of time before the station is replicated in other locations across the country, encouraging the more widespread take-up of hydrogen-powered transport.